 Athens Piraeus Port

-Piraeus (port code: GRPIR) is the largest passenger port in Greece, with a passenger traffic of almost 18 million people annually.
-Ferries from Piraeus offer connections to all islands of the Aegean, including the Cyclades, the Dodecanese, the Saronic, the North Aegean islands and Crete.
+Piraeus (port code: GRPIR) is the largest passenger port in Greece, with passenger traffic of almost 18 million people annually.
+Ferries from Piraeus offer connections to most islands of the Aegean, including the Cyclades, the Dodecanese, the Saronic Islands, the North Aegean Islands and Crete.

-These days it serves as a modern port, with a variety of renovated facilities and with many things to do in the area before your departure.
-Piraeus port congestion increases each summer during the tourist season.
+Nowadays, it serves travelers as a modern port, with a variety of renovated facilities and many things to do in the area before your departure.
+Congestion increases every summer during the tourist season.

-Piraeus is the largest port in Greece, with daily sailings to all Aegean Island groups - the Cyclades and Dodecanese complexes, Saronic islands, the North Aegean islands, and Crete.
-The port is a hub for the leading ferry companies operating in the Aegean including Blue Star Ferries, Hellenic Seaways, Seajets, Minoan Lines, and more.
+Piraeus is the largest port in Greece, with daily sailings to all Aegean Island groups - the Cyclades and Dodecanese complexes, Saronic Islands, Northern Aegean Islands, and Crete.
+It is a hub for the leading ferry companies operating in the Aegean including Blue Star Ferries, Seajets, Minoan Lines, and more.

-Several options are available to occupy your time while waiting for your connection, including the Archaeological Museum and the Bay of Zea, which hosts waterfront tavernas and an attractive marina that emits a relaxed aura.
+Several options are available to occupy your time while waiting for your connection, such as the Archaeological Museum of Piraeus and Marina Zeas, which hosts waterfront tavernas and a charming marina that emits a relaxed aura.

-By taxi: The drive to Piraeus port from the center of Athens by taxi takes 25 minutes and costs around 25 euros.
+By taxi: A drivefrom the center of Athens via taxi takes 25 minutes and costs around 25 euros.
 You can also book a taxi online.

-By metro: Two metro lines connect to Piraeus Port: the Green Line from Omonoia and Monastiraki and the Blue Line from Syntagma and Monastiraki.
-In Piraeus, the metro station lies right in front of the harbor.
-That is the only port in Athens that can be reached via the metro.
-The metro operates from 5:30 am to 12:20 am; however, on Fridays and Saturdays, it is open until 1:30 am.
-A typical metro route starting from Syntagma lasts for roughly 25 minutes.
-Every 10 minutes (maximum time), subways to Piraeus depart from all metro stations.
+By metro: Two metro lines reach Piraeus: the Green Line from Omonoia and Monastiraki and the Blue Line from Syntagma and Monastiraki.
+The metro stations lie right in front of the harbor (Gate E5).
+The metro operates from 05:30 to 00:20; however, on Fridays and Saturdays, it is open until 01:30.
+A typical metro route starting from Syntagma lasts approximately 25 minutes, and itineraries are a maximum of 15 minutes apart from one another.

 Tickets cost 1.20 euros.